-Buying a beautiful Croton plant from the nursery can really brighten up your home thanks to its colorful foliage and interesting leaf shapes.
-While these plants only have an average growth rate in the best of care, they’ll eventually outgrow the original container and need repotting.
+In my experience, Croton plants only have an average growth rate, but they’ll eventually outgrow the original container and need repotting.
+I repot my Croton plants in the spring or summer when it is rootbound.
+Choose a plastic or glazed ceramic pot only ½ inch larger than the rootball.
 Moving up to a larger pot too soon will only slow the growth of the Croton and may cause it to shed some leaves.
-This guide will take you through everything you need to know about when and how to repot a croton plant at home.
+This guide will take you through everything you need to know about when and how to repot a Croton plant at home.

-- Why Repotting Croton Plants Might be Necessary
+- Why Repotting Your Croton Plant Might be Necessary

 - How Often Do Croton Plants Need Repotting?

-- What Tools Will I Need When Repotting Croton Plants?
+- What Tools Will I Need When Repotting?

 - Size & Types of Potting Vessel Considerations